-In the pre-licensure program, when appropriate, clinical evaluations at mid-term and at the end of clinical courses formally evaluate student performance and are based on criteria specified in the Clinical Evaluation Form.
-Faculty uses this Clinical Evaluation Form for all clinical courses in the curriculum.
+Clinical evaluations at mid-term and at the end of clinical courses formally evaluate student performance and are based on criteria specified in the Clinical Evaluation Form.
+Faculty use this Clinical Evaluation Form for all clinical courses in the curriculum.
 Students should use this form to evaluate their own performance during the entire clinical rotation.
 A student whose midterm grade is C- or below will be notified, in writing, that he/she may not pass the course.
 The instructor will develop a written Performance Improvement Plan to guide the student toward meeting competency expectations for clinical.

 Failure to meet the Performance Improvement Plan requirements may result in immediate removal from the clinical experience and/or clinical course failure.
 (Appendix 8)